-The Department released its eighth Annual Report on Sexual Harassment and Violence at the Military Service Academies for Academic Program Year 2012-2013 on January 10, 2014.
+The Department of Defense released its eighth Annual Report on Sexual Harassment and Violence at the Military Service Academies (MSA) for Academic Program Year 2012-2013 on January 10, 2014.

-The annual reports on sexual harassment and violence at the three U.S. Military Service Academies provide data on reported sexual assaults involving cadets and/or midshipmen, as well as policies, procedures and processes implemented in response to sexual harassment and violence during the Academic Program Year.
+The reports at the three U.S. MSAs provide data on reported sexual assaults involving cadets and/or midshipmen, as well as policies, procedures and processes implemented in response to sexual harassment and violence during the Academic Program Year.

-The Special Victims Capability (SVC) Report describes the plans and timelines for establishing special victims capabilities in each Military Department, along with an assessment of those plans and timelines for certain special victim offenses including domestic abuse, child abuse and sexual assault.
+The Special Victims Capability (SVC) Report describes the plans and timelines for establishing special victims capabilities in each Military Department, along with an assessment of those plans and timelines for certain special victim offenses including sexual assault.